youngmp/applications_park/info/readme.md

 * This document is meant to give you one more data point to help inform your decisions.
 Nothing here is sacred or absolutely true.
 Always consult second opinions.

-* There is a hamburger menu at the top right of this element.
+* There is a hamburger menu at the top right of this text area.
 Click it to view the table of contents.

 ## Abbreviations
 * TT: Tenure-Track